Redk96/Crowd-Launcher/README.md

 - the IDOs themselves are walled off communities and not aggregated
 - automation of raises is not available

-the creation of on-cahin fund raising "vending machines" will considerably reduce barriers, increase transparency , aggregate buyers and sellers and remove operational overheads to an IDO platform.
+the creation of on-chain fund raising "vending machines" will considerably reduce barriers, increase transparency , aggregate buyers and sellers and remove operational overheads to an IDO platform.
 Aswell as creating a market determined price for the public raise, the tools for which are described below. auction lottery english auctions dutch auctions